-If we are to summarize the external outlook of little red, it basically looks just like khun poh except that the husk colour is of a fresher shade of green.
+If we are to summarize the external outlook of little red, it basically looks just like khun poh except that the thorns are less aggressive and the husk colour is of a fresher shade of green.
 Like father like son… or should we say like mother like daughter…

 The difference between these two are clearer to see when you open them up and place them side by side.

 The fruitlets of little red are typically yellow like banana skin.
 However, the one I received from the old tree was more like rusty gold.

 Khun poh on the other hand, is more of a deep yellow bordering on red in the colour spectrum.
 They don’t call it ang bak for nothing as ang bak basically means red meat in hokkien.

 The skin of little red is also thicker in that it does not tear as easily as khun poh which is more susceptible to disturbances.

 Sometimes you would be able to observe a red ridge along the core of the durian husk like tekka.
 But this does not occur all of the time.